-Note that probation revocation hearings are harder to win than regular trials.
+Note that probation revocation hearings are harder to win than regular trials under Nevada law.
 Unlike trials, prosecutors do not have to prove beyond a reasonable doubt that you violated probation.
-Instead they merely need to prove it by a preponderance of the evidence.
-Our LV criminal defense attorneys work hard to craft the best defense possible in probation revocation hearings.
+Instead the evidence must reasonably satisfy the judge that you violated probation, which is a relatively low standard.

-When the hearing ends, the judge will make a finding about whether you violated probation.
+When the hearing ends, the judge will make a finding as to whether you violated probation.
 If the judge rules in your favor, your probation will be “reinstated” and everything will go on as before.
-If not, the judge may either modify the terms of the probation to make it harsher or else revoke probation altogether.
+If not, the judge may either modify the terms of the probation to make it harsher or else revoke probation altogether.4

-Some period of incarceration and/or residential confinement (“house arrest”) is the typical penalty for having your probation revoked.
-In determining the final sentence the judge considers such factors as:
+Some period of incarceration and/or residential confinement (“house arrest”) is the typical consequence of violating your probation in Nevada.
+In determining the final sentence, the judge considers such factors as:

 - how serious your alleged violation was